Services

 Who is eligible for the Advanced Manufacturing and Innovation Competitiveness (AMIC) program?

-To be eligible for the Advanced Manufacturing and Innovation Competitiveness (AMIC) program, you must: For-profit business registered in Ontario Minimum 10 full-time employees At least three years of operating experience
+To be eligible for the Advanced Manufacturing and Innovation Competitiveness (AMIC) program, you must: The applicant must be a for-profit business registered to operate in Ontario.
+The project must be in the advanced manufacturing sector.
+The firm must have at least 10 full-time equivalent employees.

 What expenses are eligible under Advanced Manufacturing and Innovation Competitiveness (AMIC)?